sukhpal0525/Android-Sport-Finder/README.md

 - Apply and OK
 - Run

+4. (Optional) Edit virtual device's location (for "Live Location" feature)
+- Change device's location in "Extended Controls" to the UK.
+(The default device location is San Francisco, USA)

             Notes:

-Unable to see the Google Map?
+CAN'T SEE THE GOOGLE MAP?	<------
+(This is an emulator graphics rendering issue when using an emulator) (I even installed the SDK and an emulator via commandline-tools and it still has the same issue) (However, I've run my app from my phone countless times and I've never had this map issue).
-- Wipe data from the virtual device.
+- Wipe Data from the virtual device.
-- Choose a virtual device with Play Store enabled.
+- Ensure you're using a virtual device with Play Store enabled.

 Unable to see weather data?
 For some reason, weather data isn't visible on my desktop, but it is on my laptop.